wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 ![Mesh](../../diagrams/images/mesh.PNG "Mesh")

 Mesh topologies can somewhat be thought of as the next evolution of the Hub and Spoke model.
-There are now contracts capable of handling all transactions for an application are deployed on all supported chains.
+There are now contracts capable of handling all transactions for an application that are deployed on all supported chains.
 Each contract can be thought of as a peer of other contracts in the trusted network and can act autonomously.

 This is historically the most popular methodology for going cross-chain.
 It's very attractive in ecosystems like EVM or Cosmos, where a single smart contract can simply be deployed across many different blockchains.